Frequently Asked Questions

 What transportation is available?

 Duquesne is now making available a shuttle that runs from the South Side to campus from 7am - 10pm, Monday thru Friday.
-This service is only $100 and comes at the demand by the student body.
 For further traveling, the Pittsburgh Port Authority offers bus passes that will get you to the Waterfront, which has a Costco, Michael's, Lowes, and many other stores, and to Station Square.
 If you are looking to travel even a further distance the MegaBus service is a cheap way to travel across the state and beyond.
 The Pittsburgh International Airport is also a short drive away from campus, making even further trips less of a hassle.

 Where do I go if I have a computer or technology question?

 The Computer Store can meet all of your technological needs for college at a very discounted price!
 The Duquesne Computer Store, located on the 2nd Floor of the Student Union, offers many deals and discounts for Duquesne students at the beginning of the school year.
 Whether you are a Mac enthusiast or a PC fan, there is something to fit everyone's needs at this location.

 Also, whenever a student is having any sort of trouble with technology on campus (whether it is the Duquesne computers, or a problem with his or her own laptop), Duquesne Computer and Technology Services (CTS) is there to offer a helping hand.
 CTS can offer a wide range of solutions for problems such as connecting to the internet on campus, trouble installing software, or simply getting your computer to work at optimum capacity.